mbelanger0/Computer-Architecture-FA25/game_of_life/README.md

 **Purpose:** Top-level integration bringing together all components control logic and Game of Life updates.

 **Game of Life Integration:**
 `top` uses a timer and counter `copy_counter` to determine when the `game_of_life` module should update.
-Once the counter reaches the `AUTO_UPDATE` value, update signals are turned true, and assuming the controller is in an update state and not processing or sending data, data can be written to a buffer which then is fed into a data register variable for the LED grid.
+Once the counter reaches the `AUTO_UPDATE` value, update signals are turned true, and assuming the controller is in an idle state and not processing or sending data, data can be written to a buffer which then is fed into a data register variable for the LED grid.

 **Data Flow:**
 1. Controller specifies which pixel to send via `pixel[5:0]`